matiollipt/GO-graph-definition-text-transformer/README.md

-# Predicting Gene Ontology (GO) Aspects with Fine-Tuned Text Transformers
+# Fine-Tuning Text Transformers with Gene Ontology Annotations: A Case Study

-This repository demonstrates the use of text definitions of GO terms to **fine-tune** a pre-trained **Large Language Model (LLM)** based on the [transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
-The **goal** is to leverage this LLM to categorize GO term definitions based on their alignment with the major GO ontologies (BP, CC, and MF).
+This repository demonstrates the use of text definitions of Gene Ontology (GO) terms to fine-tune a pre-trained Large Language Model (LLM), specifically Bidirectional Encoder Representations from Transformers (BERT), based on the transformer architecture.
+The goal of this exercise is to leverage the LLM to categorize GO term definitions based on their alignment with the major GO ontologies: *Biological Process*, *Cellular Component*, and *Molecular Function*.

-In addition to utilizing GO term definitions as a "toy" dataset for practicing fine-tuning LLMs, the underlying objective of this exercise is to **extract hidden dependencies among the highly-curated annotated definitions of GO terms**.
-One potential application for the model is classifying molecular biology texts based on their emphasis on one or another GO aspect.
+In addition to utilizing GO term definitions as a "toy" dataset for practicing fine-tuning LLMs, this exercise aims to extract hidden dependencies among manually annotated GO term definitions.
+One potential application for the model is classifying molecular biology texts based on their emphasis on specific GO aspects.

-## Cloning the repository
+For further details about BERT, you can refer to the [official documentation](https://huggingface.co/docs/transformers/model_doc/bert).

+## Clone Repository

 ```shell
 (base)$ git clone https://github.com/matiollipt/GO-graph-definition-text-transformer.git
 ```

-## Configuring the Conda Environment
+## Configure Conda Environment

 - Creating the environment